8 unusual uses for probiotics & live cultures

 There are an increasing number of household cleaning product ranges available that contain probiotic bacteria.
 For example, Aggie McKenzie, of "How Clean is Your House?" fame has launched her own range of probiotic household cleaning products, promising to kill bugs and keep all areas of your home squeaky clean.

 Some people go one step further down the natural route, creating their own probotic household products by fermenting lemons - it is a lengthy process (fermentation can take up to 3 months) but apparently effective!

 We also came across anecdotal evidence of using probiotics for removing stains.
 In theory, opening the capsule and rubbing the contents onto old stains on tablecloths, bed linens etc can be effective at removing stains.
-I am not completely sure of the mechanisms of action involved here, possibly this result could be due to the enzymatic effect of the probiotics, or maybe the good bacteria essentially "feed" off the contents of the stain?
+I am not completely sure of the mechanisms of action involved here, possibly this result could be due to the enzymatic effect (healthcare practitioners can follow the link to find out more) of the probiotics, or maybe the good bacteria essentially "feed" off the contents of the stain?
 It isn't something we have tried ourselves, but who knows the unlimited power of probiotics?!